Challenging and Changing Perceptions Through Travel

 There is a habit of people to judge other countries by the values they hold.
 However, values differ across cultures and to impose our value system onto different countries leads to a lot of misunderstanding.

 I’ve spent years based in the Middle East and have visited almost every country in the region.
 One notable aspect from this part of the world is the way women dress.
 Some will look at what women wear and say ‘Look at what the women are forced to wear!’
 But consider for a moment that in most parts of the Middle East, both men and women dress in similar clothes – the women cover their head, and wear full-length black clothes that only show their face and hands, whereas men cover their head and wear full-length white clothes that only show their face and hands.
 These are traditional clothes that were introduced to protect both men and women from the heat, sand and dust of a desert landscape.
 Are women and men being forced to wear these clothes, or do they wear it because they are proud of their tradition?

-Likewise, many foreigners will advocate for the introduction of democratic values in the Middle East, but would it really improve the situation in many countries that are stable and successful constitutional monarchies?
+Likewise, many foreigners will advocate for the introduction of democratic values in the Middle East, but would it improve the situation in many countries that are stable and successful constitutional monarchies?
 One can still have people (including elected representatives) participating in issues of importance in a country ruled by a monarchy.
-This would be unthinkable in some places in the world, but such a system can and does bring stability to countries in the Middle East, whereas a full democracy can bring tribal conflicts to the fore and cause protracted and armed conflict – is this really preferable?
+This would be unthinkable in some places in the world, but such a system can and does bring stability to countries in the Middle East.
+In contrast, a full democracy can bring tribal conflicts to the fore and cause protracted and armed conflict – is this really preferable?

-Issues of equality of women and of democratic rights are very important, but one must be sensitive to cultures of different regions, and we should not judge the culture of another country by comparing it to the culture of our own.
+Issues of equality of women and democratic rights are critical.
+Still, one must be sensitive to cultures of different regions, and we should not judge the culture of another country by comparing it to the culture of our own.